Jamie Foxx Gets Emotional in His 1st Speech Since His Hospitalization

 News of Foxx's hospitalization first surfaced on April 12, and the nature of his medical emergency has not yet been disclosed.

-On July 22, the 55-year-old actor shared a tearful three-minute video in which he spoke directly into the camera, offering thanks for all the support he's received since the health scare and sharing a few details about the frightening experience.
+On July 22, he shared a tearful three-minute video in which he spoke directly into the camera, offering thanks for all the support he's received since the health scare and sharing a few details about the frightening experience.

-"I went through something that I thought I would never, ever go through," he shared.
+"I went through something that I thought I would never, ever go through," he said.

 "I know a lot of people were waiting or wanting to hear updates but to be honest with you, I just didn’t want you to see me like that man," he explained.
 "I want you to see me laughing, having a good time partying, cracking a joke, doing a movie, television show.
 I didn’t want you to see me with tubes running out of me and trying to figure out if I was gonna make it through."